alexvolok/alexvolok.github.io/_posts/2020-01-13-adf-devops-generate-az-cli.md

 In a coming series of posts, I would like to shift a focus to subjects like automation and DevOps.
 This post will show how the entire Data Factory environment and surrounding services can be deployed by a command line or be more precise, by the Azure CLI.

-Such an approach may be look tedious and overkilling at a first glance, however, it pays back since it brings nice things like reproducibility, enforcement of standards, avoidance of human mistakes.
+Such an approach may look tedious and overkilling at a first glance, however, it pays back since it brings nice things like reproducibility, enforcement of standards, avoidance of human mistakes.

 ### Our sample environments